sammtzk/Heart-Ejection-Fraction/README.md

 # **Bayesian Heart Rate Prediction**

 ***NOTICE:*** Neither these models, nor the EchoNet-Dynamic dataset, have been reviewed or approved by the Food and Drug Administration.
-The results, outcomes, and proposals shared here are for non-clinical, **Research Use Only**.
+The results, models, and proposals shared here are for non-clinical, **Research Use Only**.
 In no event shall data or predictions generated through the use of this work be used or relied upon in the diagnosis or provision of patient care.

 ---
 ## **Problem Statement & Motivation**